discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 - <Skill id="42259"/> for <Boon name="Stability"/>, <Boon name="Resistance"/>, reflects and damage reduction.
 - Optionally: <Skill name="litanyofwrath"/> for a 6s long high HP regeneration.

-Overall this build is one of the best picks for newer players, for PuGs as <Boon name="Quickness"/> provider or for people that want to be more independent of their groups.
+Overall this build is one of the best picks for newer players, for PuGs as <Boon name="Quickness"/> provider, or for people that want to be more independent of their groups.

 <Warning>

-There are a number of different gear, utility and trait setups that allow you to maintain quickness that can be situationally chosen.
+There are several different gear, utility, and trait setups that allow you to maintain quickness that can be situationally chosen.
 Check the [gear optimizer](https://optimizer.discretize.eu/) to adjust your gear for the boon durations listed below:

 - <Trait name="Liberators Vow"/>, <Trait name="Weighty Terms"/>, <Skill name="Mantra of Solace"/>, <Skill name="Mantra of Potence"/> and <Skill name="Feel My Wrath"/> - 41.7%bd
 - <Trait name="Liberators Vow"/>, <Trait name="Legendary Lore"/>, <Skill name="Mantra of Solace"/>, <Skill name="Mantra of Potence"/> and <Skill name="Feel My Wrath"/> - 69.8%bd